hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 ### Share Your Work
 Please share your GitHub repository and Google Spreadsheet in the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) in the yellow highlighted boxes

+###Git Upstream, Merge, Conflict Resolution
+When you fork a GitHub repository it's often, but not always, that you want to merge changes from original project back into your copy.
+In this case the original repo is called the "upstream".

+As a simple example, the README.md and SC-CODES-README.md have been changed in the since you forked.
+Let's merge in the changes.

+Go to your Cloud 9 workspace and click in the terminal tab at the bottom.

+Right now you have a single master branch and a link to the remote origin master (on GitHub).
+You can see this by running

+In the terminal, run ``git branch -a``

+We're going to tell Git where to find the ("remote upstream")[https://help.github.com/articles/configuring-a-remote-for-a-fork/] pointing at our (https://github.com/codeforgreenville/leaflet-google-sheets-template)[original template project] by running ``git remote add upstream https://github.com/codeforgreenville/leaflet-google-sheets-template.git``

+Run ``git branch -a`` again and you'll see a new branch "remotes/upstream/master"

+Now we want to grab a copy of the (https://help.github.com/articles/syncing-a-fork/)[remote upstream].
+This will create a new Git "branch" within your Cloud 9 Workspace

+``git fetch upsteam``

+Now merge the upstream code into your code.
+``git merge upstream/master``

+You'll see a message like "CONFLICT (modify/delete): SC-CODES-README.md deleted in HEAD and modified in upstream/master.
+Version upstream/master of SC-CODES-README.md left in tree.
+Automatic merge failed; fix conflicts and then commit the result."

+Run ``git status`` to see more information.
+It will show a (https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/)["merge conflict"].
+On the one hand, you deleted (in week 9) the SC-CODES-README.md file while the upstream still has a copy which was also edited since you forked it.

+Let's tell Git that we still don't care need a copy of SC-CODES-README.md in our fork by removing the merged in changes ``git rm SC-CODES-README.md``

+You'll also see that the upstream changed the README.md.
+You can compare what changed between your fork and the upstream README.md by running ``git diff README.md``

+We want to keep these merged changes, so tell git to add those changes ``git add README.md``

+Instruct git to commit these changes
+``git commit -m 'Merge in the README.md from the remote upstream'``

+Push the commit up to the GitHub remote copy
+``git push origin master``

+Congratulations, you've done your first "merge" and resolved a "merge conflict".

+Even more exciting, knowing how to use a remote upstream is one of the steps if you want to create a (https://help.github.com/articles/creating-a-pull-request/)["pull request"] a propose a change to someone's GitHub repository, like contributing to an open-source project.